-Vitiligo (vit-ih-LIE-go) is a disease that causes the loss of skin color in blotches.
-The extent and rate of color loss from vitiligo is unpredictable.
-It can affect the skin on any part of your body.
-It may also affect hair and the inside of the mouth.
+Vitiligo (vit-ih-LIE-go) is a disease that causes loss of skin color in patches.
+The discolored areas usually get bigger with time.
+The condition can affect the skin on any part of the body.
+It can also affect hair and the inside of the mouth.

 Normally, the color of hair and skin is determined by melanin.
-Vitiligo occurs when the cells that produce melanin die or stop functioning.
-Vitiligo affects people of all skin types, but it may be more noticeable in people with darker skin.
+Vitiligo occurs when cells that produce melanin die or stop functioning.
+Vitiligo affects people of all skin types, but it may be more noticeable in people with brown or Black skin.
 The condition is not life-threatening or contagious.
 It can be stressful or make you feel bad about yourself.

 Treatment for vitiligo may restore color to the affected skin.
-But it does not prevent continued loss of skin color or a recurrence.
+But it doesn't prevent continued loss of skin color or a recurrence.